Nissan e-NV200 van performance, top speed, motor

 - 2Range, battery & chargingAs it uses the same technology as the Leaf, the Nissan e-NV200 has the longest range of any small electric van

-- 4Electric motor, drive & performance - currently readingThere’s reasonable power on offer, but the Nissan e-NV200 is designed for function rather than fun
+- 4Performance, engine & drive - currently readingThere’s reasonable power on offer, but the Nissan e-NV200 is designed for function rather than fun